|

 into the S.I.N. building, accompanied by fellow Shadaloo member Vega.

-girl begging for help.
+While looking for things he could sell, he stumbles across a young, bandaged boy (Ed) begging for help.
 Balrog is resistant, until a mark in the shape of the

 Shadaloo symbol started glowing on the child's hand.
 Balrog realized the child

-worthless, but remains optimistic that she may be valuable later on, and takes
+worthless, but remains optimistic that he may be valuable later on, and takes him back to Shadaloo base.

 OTHER